 Step 1: Success Factors

-It is not an easy task to agree on these 2-3 critical success factors.
-However, it is essential that you take the time to figure this out.
-Companies that can focus on doing a few things well will beat their competitors who do many things but not great at any of them.
+It is not easy to agree on these 2-3 critical success factors.
+However, you must take the time to figure this out.
+Companies that can focus on doing a few things well will beat their competitors who do many things but are not great at any of them.

 Step 2: Alignment

 If you have one sales manager, there is no need for alignment.
-Once you have 3 or more the sales managers, alignment becomes important.
+Once you have three or more sales managers, alignment becomes important.
 Conversely, if you have several marketers, the need for alignment among the marketing team must be considered.

-Lastly, it is important that both the sales and marketing teams are on the same page on how to drive sales.
+Lastly, both the sales and marketing teams must be on the same page on driving sales.
 It is worthwhile to have them aligned on how they can all work together.

 Step 3: Accountability

 As a business unit head, you are pulled in many different directions.
-You don’t want to micromanage your people, yet you want to ensure that they are accountable to do what they have agreed to do.
+You don’t want to micromanage your people, yet you want to ensure they are accountable for doing what they have agreed to do.

-One way to keep them on track and develop them at the same time is to have them work with a performance coach on developing their leadership and meeting their success metrics.
+One way to keep them on track and develop them simultaneously is to have them work with a performance coach on developing their leadership and meeting their success metrics.

-This becomes a turnkey approach that supports the sales manager on executing strategies and crushing your sales numbers.
+You create a turnkey approach that supports the sales, manages executing strategies, and crushes your sales numbers.

 Step 4: Track

-Once you have decided on your critical success factors for your sales and marketing teams, you need to develop the metrics you are going to use to determine how well you are doing in each of the areas.
+Once you have decided on your critical success factors for your sales and marketing teams, you need to develop the metrics you will use to determine how well you are doing in each of the areas.

-The key is to set up a dashboard so all members of the team can have visibility to their critical success factors on a monthly basis.
-These need to be granular, meaning each sales manager and marketer is getting feedback on how they are executing against these metrics.
+The key is to set up a dashboard so all team members can see their critical success factors every month.
+These need to be granular, meaning each sales manager and marketer is getting feedback on executing against these metrics.

 Step 5: Review

-The final step in the process is reviewing how well you are doing against your business execution plan.
-As the leader of the team, you need to be disciplined to hold quarterly performance review meetings.
-It is imperative that you use these meetings to learn what is working, to create new opportunities and to focus on how to improve your execution.
+The final step is reviewing how well you are doing against your business execution plan.
+As the team leader, you need to be disciplined to hold quarterly performance review meetings.
+You must use these meetings to learn what is working, create new opportunities, and focus on improving your execution.

-Are you interested in finding out how you can crush your sales numbers through strategy execution?
-You need to act now, as there is a short window to put a strategy execution process in place before the start of the new year.
+Are you interested in discovering how you can crush your sales numbers through strategy execution?
+It would help if you acted now, as there is a short window to put a strategy execution process in place before the start of the new year.